2003 NBA Finals: Aftermath

 The Nets had an inconsistent start to the 2003–04 NBA season, and with a 22–20 record early in the season they fired head coach Byron Scott.
 Lawrence Frank took over and led the Nets to another Atlantic Division title by winning 47 games, highlighted by a 13–0 start, the best start for a rookie head coach in sports history.
 Despite that, however, the Nets lost to the eventual NBA champion Detroit Pistons in seven games of the conference semifinals.
 As of the 2024–25 season, the 2003 Finals remain the Nets' most recent Finals appearance and is their last in New Jersey.
 The franchise moved to Brooklyn, New York prior to the 2012–13 season.
-The Nets have also not made the Conference Finals since 2003, having lost five times in the Semifinals, with the last being in 2021.
+The Nets have also not made the conference finals since 2003, having lost five times in the semifinals, with the last being in 2021.

 Jason Kidd remained with the Nets until he was traded in February 2008 to the team he was originally drafted to, the Dallas Mavericks.
 Kidd, along with teammate Dirk Nowitzki, led the Mavericks to the NBA title in 2011.
-Kenyon Martin was sent to the Denver Nuggets after the 2003–04 season, while Richard Jefferson eventually joined the Spurs in the 2009–10 season, after a brief one-year stint with the Milwaukee Bucks.
+Kenyon Martin was sent to the Denver Nuggets after the 2003–04 season, while Richard Jefferson eventually joined the Spurs in the 2009–10 season, after a one-year stint with the Milwaukee Bucks.
 He later won a championship with the Cleveland Cavaliers in 2016.

 Despite the departures of Robinson, Jackson and Kerr, the Spurs still managed to win 57 games, aided by Tim Duncan's strong play.
-However, they were ousted in six games by the Los Angeles Lakers, highlighted by Derek Fisher's game winner with 0.4 seconds left in game 5 of the conference semifinals.
+However, they were ousted in six games by the Los Angeles Lakers, highlighted by Derek Fisher's game-winner with 0.4 seconds left in game 5 of the conference semifinals.
 In the years following Robinson's retirement, Duncan led the Spurs to three more NBA titles in 2005, 2007 and 2014.
+Steve Kerr would later lead an NBA dynasty as a head coach, winning NBA championships in 2015, 2017, 2018, and 2022 with the Golden State Warriors.